 Austin Work Injury Lawyers

-Do you need an Austin work injury lawyer?
-If you were injured on the job in Austin, Travis County or anywhere in Texas you may be able to seek compensation for your injuries.
+Were you were injured on the job in Austin, Travis County, or anywhere in Texas?
+You may be able to seek compensation for your injuries.
 If your company does not have worker’s compensation, you may bring a claim directly against the company.
 If there is worker’s compensation, you can bring a claim against a third party that may have caused your injuries.
-Michael P. Fleming has handled work injury cases for over 30 years and is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
-Call him today for a free consultation.

 If you were injured because of your employer’s negligence, worker’s compensation may cover the cost of medical bills and other losses.
 Third parties may be held liable for negligence.
 An experienced Austin work injury attorney can help you seek compensation for your injuries.

-Call Fleming Law, P.C. today at (512)-877-6804 to schedule a consultation and speak to an experienced work injury attorney.
+Contact Fleming Law Personal Injury Attorney today to schedule a consultation and speak to an experienced work injury attorney.

-Why It’s Important to Retain an Austin Work Injury Attorney
+Why Is It Important to Retain an Austin Work Injury Attorney?

 Construction Site Falls